A Beginners Guide To Local Search Marketing

 • Yelp

-One tool we can use to help check our local search marketing efforts is:
+Two tools we can use to help check our local search marketing efforts are Moz Local Listings Score and the Yext Citation Scan Tool.

 This will give you an analysis of the top 60 directories and show you missing listings or inconsistent listings.